quarto-dev/quarto-web/docs/publishing/_github-action-basics.md

       url: "{{< meta provider-publish-url >}}"
 ```

+You can also manually create a `_publish.yml` file that looks like the example above, but with the appropriate `id` and `url` values for your site.

 Do not proceed to the next step(s) until you have a `_publish.yml` that indicates your publishing destination.

 ### Freezing Computations